Itō Noe: Time with Seitō

 Itō joined the Bluestocking Society (青鞜社 Seitō-sha), as producer of the feminist arts-and-culture magazine Seitō (青鞜) in 1915, contributing until 1916.
 In her last year as Editor-in-Chief, she practiced an inclusive attitude towards content; she "opened the pages to extended discussions of abortion, prostitution, free love and motherhood".
-Seitō founder, Hiratsku Raichō, would describe her as a writer with intense and natural emotion.
+Seitō founder, Hiratsuka Raichō, would describe her as a writer with intense and natural emotion.
 Itō's time as editor was fragile, as many thought the young editor would not be capable of steering the publication.
 On the cover of the July 1916 issue Itō published her "Anti-Manifesto," in which she discusses the views of the readership on her capabilities.
 She ends the editor's note with a declaration that the magazine will be "for all women, a magazine which has no ideology and no philosophy."

 Under Itō's editorship, Seitō became a more radical journal, which led the government to ban five issues as threatening the kokutai (national system of government).
 The February 1914 edition was banned by the censors because of a short story Itō had published in the journal titled Shuppon ("Flight"), about a young woman who escapes from an arranged marriage and is then betrayed by her lover who promised to escape with her from Japan.
 The June 1915 edition was banned for an article calling for abortion to be legalized in Japan.

 Three other editions of Seitō were banned: one edition because of an erotic short story where a woman happily remembers having sex the previous night; another edition for a short story dealing with the break-up of an arranged marriage, and another edition for an article titled "To The Women of the World" calling for women to marry for love.
 The narratives in Itō's stories held common themes: they were all influenced by her own thoughts on her political and personal beliefs, painting a vivid literary picture of the issues afflicting her at the time.